huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

 <Tip>

 Size and crop-conditioning parameters can be used together to generate high-resolution images that are centered on a subject.
-These micro-conditionings and negative micro-conditionings are available in the [`StableDiffusionXLPipeline`], [`StableDiffusionXLImageToImagePipeline`], [`StableDiffusionXLInpaintingPipeline`], and [`StableDiffusionXLControlNetPipeline`].
+These micro-conditionings and negative micro-conditionings are available in the [`StableDiffusionXLPipeline`], [`StableDiffusionXLImg2ImgPipeline`], [`StableDiffusionXLInpaintPipeline`], and [`StableDiffusionXLControlNetPipeline`].

 </Tip>